ue bot icon

 • A strong work ethic and the importance of finishing what you started.

-• Maintaining your personal ethics and values are an important part of life.
+• Maintaining your personal ethics and values is an important part of life.

 • A natural curiosity and love of reading and learning.